-LASIK, or Laser Assisted In Situ Keratomileusis, is the most popular form of laser vision correction available in the world.
-LASIK is perhaps the most revolutionary advance in ophthalmology in decades.
+LASIK, or laser-assisted in situ keratomileusis, is the most popular form of laser vision correction available today.
 This procedure has provided millions of people in the United States with greatly reduced dependence on glasses and contact lenses.

-LASIK is actually a two step procedure that uses two different types of lasers.
-First a flap is created in the cornea using a Femtosecond Laser.
-This flap is then lifted and a second type of laser - an Excimer Laser is used to reshape the cornea and correct vision.
-Both of these lasers are "cool beam" lasers and do not burn tissue.
+Lasers used in LASIK are "cool beam" lasers and do not burn tissue.
 Instead these computer-controlled lasers gently alter corneal tissue based on measurements obtained in a pre-operative consultation.
-Once the desired correction is reached, the flap is replaced and the procedure is complete.
+Once the desired correction is reached, the flap is replaced, and the procedure is complete.

 To find out if you are a candidate for LASIK or to schedule a free consultation, call us at (470) 315-1236.